lapwinglabs/blog/principles-of-an-ideal-database-client.md

 draft: true
 ```

-As we've been building [Gittask](https://gittask.com), I've noticed some very leaky abstractions, specifically around our database client.
+As we've been building [Gittask](https://gittask.com), we've noticed some very leaky abstractions, specifically around our database client.
 We've had to write some gnarley boilerplate to handle type conversations and rollbacks.
 That got me thinking a lot about this question:

 > What would the ideal database client would look like?